Temple of Literature, Hanoi - Everything you need to know 2021

 Good for travelers: first-time visit Hanoi

-I. Historical highlights of temple of literature, Hanoi, Vietnam
+I. Historical highlights of Temple of literature, Hanoi, Vietnam

 The temple was built in 1070 at the time of Emperor Ly Thanh Tong and was reconstructed during the Tran Dynasty (1225–1400) and in the subsequent dynasties.
 At first, this temple is the place dedicated to Confucius and teaches for the Crown Prince.
-In 1076, the Imperial Academy (Quốc Tử Giám) which is considered Vietnam’s first university was established within the temple to educate Vietnam's bureaucrats, nobles, royalty and other members of the elite.
-Then, in 1253, the Emperor Tran Thai Tong expanded the Imperial Academy to acquire the gifted students around the country.
+In 1076, the Imperial Academy (Quốc Tử Giám) which is considered Vietnam’s first university was established within the temple to educate Vietnam's bureaucrats, nobles, royalty, and other members of the elite.
+Then, in 1253, Emperor Tran Thai Tong expanded the Imperial Academy to acquire gifted students around the country.

 From the Le Dynasty, the Emperors had constructed Turtle steles carved the name of those who had succeeded with the loyal exams.
 This becomes the unique feature of Temple of Literature that you can't see anywhere.

-Through years, the temple has been damaged partly by the natural disasters and wars, therefore, from the 20th century, the Vietnam Government has restored it.
+Through years, the temple has been damaged partly by natural disasters and wars, therefore, from the 20th century, the Vietnam Government has restored it.
 Nowadays, the Temple of Literature becomes the historical relics of Hanoi.

 II.
 Architectural highlights of the temple of literature, Hanoi, Vietnam

 The Temple of Literature has a total area of over 54.000 m2.
 It is lying in four streets including Quoc Tu Giam Street in the south, Nguyen Thai Hoc Street in the north, Ton Duc Thang Street in the east, and Van Mieu Street in the west.
-Its architecture is the combination of imperial and Confucius style.
+Its architecture is a combination of imperial and Confucius style.
 The outside of the temple is surrounded by brick walls.
 The inside is divided into five walled courtyards with different architectures which represent five basic elements forming the world: Metal – Wood – Fire – Water – The earth.

 1. The first courtyard - Dai Trung Gate area

-This courtyard extends from the main gate of the temple to the Dai Trung Gate (the great middle gate), therefore, it is usually called Dai Trung Gate area.
+This courtyard extends from the main gate of the temple to the Dai Trung Gate (the great middle gate), therefore, it is usually called the Dai Trung Gate area.
 There are two smaller gates on the right and the left side of Dai Trung Gate including Dai Tai (Attained Talent) and Thanh Duc (Accomplished Virtue), which implies that a successful person should have both talent and virtue.

 One interesting feature of Dai Trung Gate is the carp symbol located at the top of the gate which originates from a meaningful Chinese story: "Many carps swim upstream against the river's strong current in a contest held by God, but only a few are capable of the final leap over the waterfall.
 If a carp successfully makes the jump, it can transform into a powerful dragon."
 This is a metaphor for Vietnamese students who have to overcome much hardship to gain success in education.